SidoShiro/TP_bonus_the_game/README.md

 The board should be displayed in a pretty style

 ### Notes
-If this takes you more than 2 hours, you are doing something wrong
+If this takes you more than 2 hours, you are doing something wrong.